-All new developments will be expected to connect with existing footpaths and cycle paths, where available, and where required. improve the network.
+All new developments should connect with existing footpaths and cycle paths, where available, and where required, improve the network.
 Developments should allow for safe and convenient pedestrian and cycle movement to local facilities, shops, schools and public transport connections.
 Enhanced pedestrian and cycle routes will be sought through existing green spaces.
 Connections and routes should be adequately lit, sufficiently overlooked to provide natural surveillance and prioritise user safety.